Introduction to Tree Climbing

 - 1:00pm - 3:00pm: Tree Climbing Work Practices and Emergency Response

 Philip Kelley is a lead climber and instructor.
 He has 26 years in the industry and is a Past President of the Georgia Arborist Association and has been a Certified Arborist since 2000.
 He is a judge for the ISA North American Tree Climbing Championship and ISA Aerial Rescue International Tree Climbing Championship.
-He has taught for North American Training Solutions since 2009.
+He was an instructor with North American Training Solutions.
 He is a contract climber and owner of Samara Tree Preservation and Training since 2014.

 Philip is an ISA Certified Arborist, Certified Instructor for Tree Worker/Climber specialist, Aerial Rescue Technician, Line clearance tree trimmer, Electrical Hazard Awareness, Aerial Lift Specialist, Hazard Tree Assessment, Tree Dynamics and Integrated Risk Assessor, Advanced Chainsaw Safety Cutting & Felling Techniques.
 He was a part of the NATS Instructor Intensive Training in 2009, 2015, Chainsaw Train the Trainer in 2014, and Vitality Summit in 2016.